Athens, Georgia

 Sunny Days: 216

-51100 Affordability
+90100 Affordability

-90100 Schools
+95100 Schools

-58100 Diversity
+75100 Diversity

-78100 Safety
+85100 Safety

 Choices

 Athens is a city built on choices.
 Multiple universities, including the University of Georgia, Athens Technical College, and Augusta University, all have campuses in Athens.
-There are plenty of history and art museums, along with countless independent businesses, boutique restaurants, bars, and retail outlets that serve the students, professionals, families and retirees that populate the city.
+There are plenty of history and art museums, along with countless independent businesses, boutique restaurants, bars, and retail outlets that serve the students, professionals, families, and retirees that populate the city.
 The city is accommodating to those with cars, those who prefer public transportation, and those who love to bike everywhere.
 In short, Athens is a city that prides itself on being many different things to its many different citizens, be they students, lifelong residents, or newcomers to the fair metropolis.

 Finding a house in Athens is a tricky prospect.
-Renting is fairly easy and straightforward, provided one plans around the August through August lease cycle and high turnover rates on apartments due to the transient student population.
+Renting is fairly easy, provided one plans around the August through August lease cycle and high turnover rates on apartments due to the transient student population.
 However, the process of finding and either purchasing or renting a home in much of the city is generally agreed to be tough for single residents, childless couples, and families alike.
 Much of this has to do with how housing is now a business and college towns are beloved by investors who like to buy up homes and rent them to students.
 If you're considering a move to Athens, and consider a house to be a necessity, it's recommended you secure that home before making the move.

-Lifestyle of Athens
+Lifestyle

 There is never a shortage of things to do for fun in Athens.
 The public parks have some of the most beautiful walking trails in the entire country.
 The Twilight Races are a must for cycling enthusiasts.
 Board game bars offer countless tabletop opportunities for those interested.
-The local museums dedicated to southern and African American experience are considered superb for those interested in the subject matter.
-And of course the music scene of Athens is absolutely legendary: the 40 Watt Club, the Georgia Theater, Morton Theater, and the Athens Symphony Orchestra are among the best music venues in the country, with a rich history dating back decades sure to catch the attention of music enthusiasts.
+The local museums dedicated to the Southern and African American experience are considered superb for those interested in the subject matter.
+And of course, the music scene of Athens is legendary: the 40 Watt Club, the Georgia Theater, Morton Theater, and the Athens Symphony Orchestra are among the best music venues in the country, with a rich history dating back decades sure to catch the attention of music enthusiasts.

-Worklife of Athens
+Worklife

 The University of Georgia is a major employer for much of the city.
 As such, many jobs are in either education, administration, or facilities management for the university.
 Outside of that, if you work in technology, companies both young and old such as Docebo, Roundsphere, and Partner Software are prime candidates for work.
 Several notable pharmaceutical companies are also based in the area, as well as independent publisher Hill Street Press, and a growing music industry.
 Outside of that, service industry jobs are always hiring in Athens.
-For a college town the job prospects are pretty diverse.
+For a college town, the job prospects are pretty diverse.

 Why You Should Move Here Now